This list is representative of the nature and number of electives offered each year.

 Professor Alva H. Taylor

-Change has become the norm in today’s business environments.
-As such, business strategies must be dynamic and be developed under situations of high uncertainty.
+Change has become the norm in today¹s business environments.
+As such business strategies must be dynamic and address the need to be developed under situations of high uncertainty.
 Business change can be driven by technology, demographics, new innovations, financial shifts, governmental intervention, or unforeseen crises.
 Firms must thrive in environments where the basis of competition is changing rapidly.
 Competing on knowledge is critical as firms must compete on their ability to create and profit from new ideas, and require them to be able to adapt quickly to new conditions.
 In this course, we will begin to explore how successful managers can meet these challenges, and incorporate the ability to anticipate and respond to change into their business models and strategies successfully.
-Students will have the opportunity to explore these ideas in situations ranging from biotech firms to international banks to nightclubs.
-In this class, students will also have the opportunity to conduct a group project that explores in detail, issues concerning strategic action in turbulent situations.
+Students will have the opportunity to explore these ideas in a variety of industry and company size situations.
+In this class, students will also have the opportunity to conduct a group project that explores in issues concerning strategic action in turbulent situations, and discuss current business changes and events through the lens of the class.

 RESEARCH TO PRACTICE SEMINAR: STRATEGY IN INNOVATION ECOSYSTEMS (RTPSE)